 At the other end of the scale, Italian team Luna Rossa Prada Pirelli were declined two hospitality managers they applied for as critical workers.

 Immigration NZ has only declined 40 visas related to the America's Cup.

-The Herald obtained the numbers via the think-tank NZ Initiative's chief economist Dr Eric Crampton - who requested the numbers from the Ministry of Business, Innovation and Employment via the Official Information Act.
+The Herald obtained the numbers via the think-tank NZ Initiative's chief economist, Dr Eric Crampton, who requested the numbers from the Ministry of Business, Innovation and Employment via the Official Information Act.

 "Priority at the border has been and should be returning Kiwis.
-The Government consequently reserves only a small number of spaces for workers essential to a wide variety of industry and business needs," Crampton told the Herald - and also discussed in the NZ Initiative's weekly newsletter, Insights.
+The Government consequently reserves only a small number of spaces for workers essential to a wide variety of industry and business needs," Crampton told the Herald - and also discussed it in the NZ Initiative's weekly newsletter, Insights.